canonical/netbox/charm/docs/tutorial/getting-started.md

 juju deploy netbox
 ```

-At this point netbox should be blocked as there it no S3 integration for
+At this point NetBox should be blocked as there is no S3 integration for
-storage, Redis nor PostgreSQL.
+storage, Redis or PostgreSQL.

 Set the allowed hosts.
 In this example every host is allowed.
 For a production environment
 only the used hosts should be allowed.